cridin1/scraperazzo/README.md

-# scraperazzo -> extracting only specific files from github
+# scraperazzo
+Scraper for extracting only specific FILE_TYPE from github, without cloning the entire repos.
+Install the requirements with pip.
+To execute the scraperazzo, you need a Github developer token.

 ```
 python scraper.py -h